 To make things even more complicated, millennials are getting tech fatigue, having to find ways (even apps!) to help them turn off and seek more authentic experiences.
 Given the state of the world, people want to get back to human connection and the causes they stand behind, which is creating yet another facet for brands to address when it comes to marketing.
 In this Forbes article, SEO Specialist, David Kley, says that “ads will become more singularly purposed in nature, with a very specific goal and goal conversion place in mind, whether it be a mobile or desktop experience,” insisting that brands will look to speak directly to the consumer rather than just reacting to tentpole events and old-school marketing calendars.

 Marketing is no longer about selling something, but rather relating to consumers on an individual basis for who they are, where they are, and giving them what they want given what they stand for.

 With that said, augmented reality, professionally-executed live video, and conversational engagement with one’s smart home devices like Alexa, Google Home, etc., will be a focus for making people feel like they’re getting that personal contact with their tech that knows them best.
 In the same Forbes article, digital marketing strategist Twila Grissom, suggests that “attention is a currency, and building a personalized connection with prospects will be critical for digital marketing in 2018.”

-Curious about other up-and-coming marketing trends to look out for in 2018?
+Curious about other up-and-coming marketing trends to look out for?
 Read more on Forbes.